November 5, 2025

 Rectal Cancer

-Rectal cancer occurs in the cells that line the rectum, which is the last part of the large intestine and ends at the narrow canal called the anus.
+Rectal cancer occurs in the cells that line the rectum, which is the last part of the large intestine and ends at the narrow canal called the anus12.
 The term “rectal cancer” is often used in conjunction with colon cancer and is referred to as colorectal cancer, one of the most common types of cancer.

-Symptoms of rectal cancer include:
+Symptoms of rectal cancer include14:

 • Bleeding from the rectum or blood in the stool

-• A change in bowel habits, such as diarrhea or constipation
+• A change in bowel habits, such as diarrhoea or constipation

 • Narrower stool